 DETERMINING A WINNER

 The MHSAA Student Advisory Council will determine a winner based on the judging criteria listed above.
-It will also conduct a vote using a Facebook poll to help in its decision making.
-Council members will not use the actual number of votes on Facebook, rather itwill use the number of votes in comparison to the size of the school; 500 votes from a school with 1,000 students is better than 500 votes from a school with 2,000 students.
+It will also conduct a vote using a Facebook, Twitter and Instagram Likes, Shares and RTs to help in its decision making.
+Council members will not use the actual number of "votes", rather it will use the number of votes in comparison to the size of the school; 500 votes from a school with 1,000 students is better than 500 votes from a school with 2,000 students.

 Even if you don’t think you can win or if you have only a few seconds of video, we’d love to see your student section in action!
 We want everyone to have fun with this contest!